Chin Gee Hee

-Chin Gee Hee (June 22, 1844 – 1929), also rendered Cheun Gee Yee, courtesy name Chàngtíng (暢庭), was a Chinese merchant, labor contractor, and railway entrepreneur, who made his fortune in Seattle, Washington before returning to his native village in Guangdong province, where he continued his successes.
+Chin Gee Hee (June 22, 1844 – 1929), also rendered Cheun Gee Yee, courtesy name Cheung Ting (暢庭), was a Chinese merchant, labor contractor, and railway entrepreneur, who made his fortune in Seattle, Washington before returning to his native village in Guangdong province, where he continued his successes.

 Life

-Born the son of a maker of soy sauce crocks in a village in what is now the city of Taishan, (Note: Sources variously refer to the village as "Look Tun", "Langmei village, Doushan town", or "Long-mei" (朗美 (Lǎngměi)) "of Luk-choon" (六村 (Liù Cūn); possibly meaning "Sixth Village")],.
+Born the son of a maker of soy sauce crocks in a village in what is now the city of Taishan, (Note: Sources variously refer to the village as "Look Tun", "Langmei village, Doushan town", or "Long-mei" (朗美 (long5 mei5)) "of Luk-choon" (六村 (luk6 cyun1); possibly meaning "Sixth Village")],.
 There is more information in post #59 at the blog page.)
 Chin came to the attention of an old man (Note: Willard Jue gives the man's name as Hung-bok 宏伯 (pinyin: Hongbo)) because of his calm after some other boys smashed crocks that he was carrying to market.
 The man brought him along on his passage to America, where Chin worked in a placer mine before making his way to Port Gamble, Washington, where he worked in a lumber mill.

 While still in North Kitsap, he learned a reasonable amount of English, and made friends with several Suquamish, including the family of Chief Seattle.
 He also met and befriended Henry Yesler, owner of a mill in the young city of Seattle, who convinced him to move there.